marrese/GetDataProject/README.md

 ##5.
 General processing description
 ###5.1 Reading data and other assuptions on folder
 The assigned data are zipped in a file.
-It is assumed that this zip file should be unzipped manually first in a working directory (C:/Users/Marrese/Desktop/RDatabase/CleanData/project/UCI HAR Dataset) called root directory.
-From this point the script may operate unmanned.
+The script create a folder "samsung" in the current directory the user is (tipically Desktop), then download the file from WEB putting into "samsung" folder, unzipping it.
+The script then open the folder "HC...." where the real data are, setting also this folder as working one.

 ###5.2 Reading data into R
 The file reading starts reading relevant file from the root directory: